-- Venture Capital Firms

 Venture capitalists typically fund emerging firms with the potential for significant growth in the anticipation that their investment at an early stage later will be rewarded with higher returns than other investment options.
 Venture capital is viewed as vital to support innovative entrepreneurs and ideas that drive job creation and economic growth.
 Apart from investment, venture capitalists also take an active role in the evolution of firms, often taking positions on boards of directors or otherwise providing advice on strategic and management issues facing newer companies.

-The New Jersey state government has taken steps to encourage venture capital investment in the state, primarily through the New Jersey Economic Development Authority, the principal agency providing financing assistance to the private sector.
+The New Jersey state government has taken other steps to encourage venture capital investment in the state, primarily through the New Jersey Economic Development Authority, the principal agency providing financing assistance to the private sector.
 The NJEDA sponsors a variety of programs to match venture capital investment in firms within the state, along with guarantees and loans available to growth companies pledging to create jobs.
 The Authority also encourages networking to promote contacts among investors and entrepreneurs, such as its support of the creation in 1996 of the New Jersey Tech Council (formerly New Jersey Technology Council), a group of investors, entrepreneurs, and others interested in venture investment.
 In 2000, the Tech Council initiated the establishment of an affiliated investment fund, originally the NJTC Venture Fund and renamed in 2016 as Tech Council Ventures.

 Additional sources of investment may be provided by wealthy individuals, typically called "angels," who may act on their own or join with other individuals or investment firms.
 In some cases, these individuals come together to hear pitches on potential deals, offer advice to entrepreneurs or discuss other investment-related topics.
 The JumpStart New Jersey Angel Network, for example, was formed in 2002 with the support of the New Jersey Technology Council and the New Jersey Economic Development Authority to help early-stage companies, with about half of its $35 million in investment in New Jersey firms.
-Another organization, the New Jersey Entrepreneurial Network, also brings together entrepreneurs, investors, and legal and financial professional services providers to hear presentations and share information.

 Entrepreneurs and investors also may network through meetings of state and local chambers of commerce or through regional or local programs sponsored by banks, law and accounting firms interested in fostering contacts with growth companies and financiers.